- Major Jump-Off: Sitio Binat, Barangay Tawang, La Trinidad

 We reached the summit of Mt Yangbew summit at around 7:20 am.
 The early and chilly morning atmosphere was rejuvenating.
 The pine-scented breeze wafted all around, providing natural relief after the hike.

 Fortunately, it was a clear day so we were rewarded with a magnificent view of La Trinidad and Baguio City.
-We also caught a glimpse of the surrounding mountain ranges of Benguet.
-From there, we could see the towering height of distant Mt.
+We also caught sight of the surrounding mountain ranges of Benguet including Mt.
 Pulag of Kabayan and nearby Mt.
 Santo Tomas of Tuba.
 The barangays and flower farms of Tomay and Alno are also visible atop including Mt.
 Pokgong of Sablan and Tublay.

-The summit is covered in grasses and shrubs.
+Grasses and a few shrubs cover the summit of Mt Yangbew.
 That is why locals call it junior Mt.
 Pulag.
-However, according to our informants, big pine trees used to cover the area.
+According to our informants, big pine trees used to cover the area.
 However, these were logged during the American period.
 Burning of the mountain was also rampant in the past, thus, only grasses and a few trees managed to grow.

 Another feature that makes the summit interesting is the presence of limestone rock formations.
 We all know that these are supposed to be found underneath the ocean or at least, just along the seashore.
 But why on top of Mt Yangbew?
 Certainly, this conjures anybody’s interest and imagination.
 Some acclaim that these limestone formed during “The Great Flood.”